 The purchase or construction of buildings.

-All schools shall make the required reports as required by the Kentucky Department of Education.
+All schools shall make the required reports as required by the USDA and the Kentucky Department of Education.

-A copy of all reports, financial records, and applications for free- and/or reduced-price meals shall be kept for a period of three (3) fiscal years plus the current year and are subject to audit by state and federal officials.
+A copy of all reports, financial records, and applications for free- and/or reduced-price meals shall be kept through the current fiscal year and the three (3) years that follow or through the completion of any unresolved audit issues, whichever is longer.

+It is recommended by KDE that if the school/District is operating under the Community Eligibility Provision, copies of Household Income Forms (HIF) be kept following the retention schedule above.

 All meals receiving federal reimbursement are priced as a complete unit.